Click on the video below to learn about faith in action at Bishop Kenny:

 Advent and Lent Penance Services

 On the very night of his resurrection, Jesus gave the Church the wonderful sacrament of reconciliation, when he bestowed on the apostles the power to lose and bind sin.
 We are blessed to have a full-time priest chaplain on Campus each day.
-Confession is available at any time upon request, each First Friday throughout the entire day, and during lunch periods on Wednesday.
+Confession is available at any time upon request, each First Friday throughout the entire day, and during lunch periods on Wednesdays, Thursdays and Fridays.
 Additionally, penance services are available each fall and spring during the Liturgical Seasons of Advent and Lent whenever possible.
 Diocesan and religious priests from the greater Jacksonville area come to Assumption Catholic Church to celebrate the Sacrament of Reconciliation with our students and faculty.
 Families are encouraged to encounter Christ in the Sacraments, especially Eucharist and Reconciliation, celebrated in their own parishes.

 During the spring of their junior year, students are invited to apply to become Special Ministers of Communion.
 Once installed, these seniors assist with the distribution of Holy Communion at daily Mass and other Liturgies celebrated throughout the school year.

 Our extraordinary ministers of Holy Communion also serve the school community through a variety of peer ministry programs and services.